Huluwupapujeju/TestRepo-1/README.md

 VergeML is a **command line based environment** for exploring, training and running state-of-the-Art Machine Learning models.
 It integrates all necessary tools and services around creating your custom Machine Learning applications.

-The leading principle of VergeML is "easy without tradeoffs".
-We want to make Machine Learning accessible to everyone, while at the same time providing a complete toolkit for Machine Learning professionals.
+The leading principle of VergeML is "**easy without tradeoffs**".
+We aim at making Machine Learning accessible to everyone, while at the same time providing a complete toolkit for Machine Learning professionals.

 Features